-Members provide advice and counsel to the dean, serve as ambassadors and advocates for the School and help secure the private resources that ensure our competitive excellence.
+Members provide advice and counsel to the dean, serve as ambassadors and advocates for the School, and help secure the private resources that ensure our competitive excellence.

-George Alexander is the Executive Director of Muthoot Finance, the largest Gold finance company in India.
-In his role he takes care of operations in the States of Karnataka, Goa & south of Telangana, he also has the additional responsibility of the global operations of The Muthoot Group in U.S.A.
-He is presently serving on the board of other group companies namely Muthoot Insurance Brokers, Belstar Finance & Investments, Asia Asset Finance & Muthoot Securities.
+George Alexander is executive director of Muthoot Finance, the largest gold finance company in India.
+He takes care of operations in the States of Karnataka, Goa and south of Telangana.
+He also has the responsibility of the global operations of The Muthoot Group in U.S. He serves on the board of other group companies namely Muthoot Insurance Brokers, Belstar Finance & Investments, Asia Asset Finance and Muthoot Securities.
 Muthoot Finance is the flagship institution of The Muthoot Group.
 It was listed in 2011 and is traded in BSE & NSE.
-Apart from Muthoot Finance, The Muthoot Group has 16 other divisions, to name a few are Hospitality, Health Care, Education, Insurance broking etc. The group is four generations old and George Alexander represents the fourth generation.
-Prior to joining his family business George had worked for ING & Kotak Mahindra Bank in India.
+Apart from Muthoot Finance, The Muthoot Group has 16 other divisions, including hospitality, healthcare, education and insurance broking.
+Prior to joining his family business, Alexander worked for ING & Kotak Mahindra Bank in India

-Since Allison joined Domino’s to lead the International business in March 2011, the division has grown by more than 3,500 stores.
+Since Allison joined Domino’s to lead the international business in March 2011, the division has grown by more than 3,500 stores.
 Domino’s International has achieved 90 consecutive quarters of same stores sales growth and accounts for more than one-half of the company’s global retail sales – over $5.0 billion in fiscal 2015.

 Allison joined Domino’s after more than 13 years at Bain & Company Inc., a leading business consulting firm, where he was a partner and co-leader of Bain’s global restaurant practice, working with some of the world’s most well-known restaurant brands.
 His work covered strategy and solution development, including market segmentation and growth strategies, marketing and advertising effectiveness measures, menu development and pricing strategy, organizational design, driving operational efficiency and improving supply chain performance.